nitrictech/docs/docs/support.md

 Log files can be found in your stack directory under the `.nitric` folder.
 Including Log files will provide a ton of useful information logged during local run and cloud deployments.

-### Include output of info command
+### Include the output of info command

-The output of the info command provides us with meta data such as OS, Chipset information, GoVersion, etc. which can be used to reproduce the issue raised.
+The output of the info command provides us with metadata such as OS, Chipset information, GoVersion, etc. which can be used to reproduce the issue raised.

 ```bash
 nitric info -o yaml`